Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Solutions of Lyapunov Function PDEs

-The above two theorems reveal that the Lyapunov function PDEs can serve for complex balanced CRNs very well, which rises the same function with the method proposed by Anderson et al. \cite{Anderson2015} of the scaling limit of non-equilibrium potential.
+The above two theorems reveal that the Lyapunov Function PDEs method can {produce Lyapunov functions \mbox{\eqref{Gibbs}} for complex balanced MASs and serve for the stability analysis of these systems very well}.
+In this case, the Lyapunov Function PDE \mbox{(\ref{LyaPDEs1})} becomes

+{Further by combining \mbox{(\ref{ComplexBalanecedCondition})}, we get $k_{i}x^{v_{\cdot i}}=k_{i}(x^*)^{v_{\cdot i}}\exp\left\{v_{\cdot i}^{\top}\nabla G(x)\right\}$.
+This relational expression can be also found in Gorboan's work\mbox{\cite{Gorban2014}}, which connects the reaction rate at any concentration with that at the equilibrium concentration through the entropy-like function $G(x)$.
+When $\nabla G(x)=\mathbbold{0}_n$, every complex will reach reaction balance.
+At this point, $\nabla G(x)$ plays a role on driving the reaction to occur towards equilibrium for every complex.}